AnnieZhou08/integration-generation-helper/README.md

 ## Future implementations:
 1. going to allow two command arguments (i.e. `npm index.js arg1 arg2`), where `arg2` is going to be the destination directory; so instead of having to manually move the specDir to the directory inside hana, it just creates the specDir straight inside hana.
-2. going to allow the follow command argument instead of <int> : <br>
+2. going to allow the follow command argument instead of "<int>" : <br>
-  "tables=" + <int> : specifies how many table.json is needed in testDir, and automatically generates a Table<n>.json file with an empty json object inside testDir.
+  "tables=" + "<int>" : specifies how many table.json is needed in testDir, and automatically generates a Table<n>.json file with an empty json object inside testDir.
 3. going to "cut and paste" the files inside source directory instead of "copy and paste" (need to talk about this)
 4. going to generate the "it" block based on the files names